alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Off the top of my head, I can name several people smarter than me.
 (I met them in high school, and they've been better than me since.)
-I can name a few undergrads with first author publications.
+I can name undergrads with first author publications.
 (They work in the same lab I do, and they've worked longer and harder than I have.)

 I'm not saying that's a bad thing.
-It's fantastic I had the opportunity to meet such brilliant people so early in my life, because they taught me to base my self worth not on where I am relative to others, but on where I am relative to my own standards.
+It's fantastic I had the opportunity to meet such brilliant people so early in my life, because they taught me to base my self worth on my own standards, not on where I am relative to others.
 Not everybody can be Elon Musk or Bill Gates.
 That's not saying I do this successfully, but I try.

 The point is that when I surround myself with people better than me, I lose the